maryamzaman30/Auto-Tagging-Support-Tickets-Using-LLM/README.md

 ```

 ### Running the Application
+1. Run `ticket_classifier.ipynb` to fine-tune the DistilBERT model and save it to `./fine_tuned_model`.
-1. Launch the Streamlit app:
+2. Launch the Streamlit app:
 ```bash
 streamlit run app.py
 ```
-2. Access the web interface at `http://localhost:8501`.
+3. Access the web interface at `http://localhost:8501`.